Beginning the Journey to the Middle of the World

 On to Quito

 I’d booked the bus all the way through to Quito, so I was able to get back on the coach after passing immigration.
 I was a bit worried that I had taken too long, but it turns out that there were still people from my bus that hadn’t made it through yet.
-I took the opportunity to change my remaining Pesos into US$.
+I took the opportunity to change my remaining Pesos into US dollars; the currency used in Ecuador.
 There were many people wandering around offering currency exchange services.
 As long as you know what the rates should be, you won’t get taken advantage of.

 From the border, it was still another 250km or 4-5 hours to Quito.
 Thankfully, there was some lovely scenery to look at along the way.
 I arrived in Quito after dark.
 As I’d been travelling for the whole day to get there, I made a beeline for my accommodation in the old town.
 The old town looked absolutely lovely!
 The people at the hotel were extremely patient and helpful when answering my 30 million questions.
 I walked around the old town for a bit after I checked in because I wasn’t quite ready for bed.
 What I saw was beautiful, quiet and peaceful.
 I couldn’t wait to explore the city in the daylight!